Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 Best for: First-time filter buyers wanting noticeable taste improvement at minimal cost before committing to an under-sink system.

-View on Amazon UKQuick Comparison Table
+Check Price on Amazon UK →Quick Comparison Table

 | Filter | Price | Hardness | PFAS | Lead | Microplastics | Chloramine | Whole House |